OliverBrotchie/ob/README.md

 </rss>
 ```

-- And a configuration file containing the paths to your blog index, template and rss files.
+- A configuration file containing the paths to your blog index, template and rss files.
 It should also include the address of where the blog entries will be hosted, the maximum number
 of posts on the rss feed and whether to include images or not.